-- The school nurse should confirm the presence of suspected conjunctivitis. - The school nurse should notify the parent or guardian and refer the student to their licensed healthcare provider. - The school nurse should provide the parent/guardian with a copy of Control Measures and Management Options for Conjunctivitis. - The school nurse should assist the student with proper washing of the hands with soap and water. - If a student returns to school without treatment, the school nurse should notify parent/guardian to take the student home and follow the Control Measures and Management Options for Conjunctivitis.
+- The school nurse will confirm the presence of suspected conjunctivitis and refer the student to their licensed healthcare provider. (may use Letter to Parent/Guardian) - The school nurse will assist the student with proper washing of the hands with soap and water. - The school nurse will notify the parent or guardian and provide a copy of Control Measures and Management Options for Conjunctivitis. - If a student returns to school without treatment, the school nurse will notify parent/guardian to take the student home and follow the Control Measures and Management Options for Conjunctivitis.